Materials-Consortia/OPTIMADE/optimade.rst

   - :field:`names`: List of Strings.
     A list of names of the dimensions of the underlying one or multi-dimensionsional data represented as mutiple levels of lists.
     The order is that the the first name applies to the outermost list, the next name to the lists embedded in that list, etc.
+    Dimension names defined by the OPTIMADE standard are prefixed by ``dim_``.
+    Dimension names defined by database or definition providers MUST be prefixed by the corresponding namespace prefix and SHOULD also be prefixed with ``dim_``, e.g., ``_exmpl_dim_particles``.
-    If, within one entry, dimensions for two or more properties share the same :field:`name` those dimensions represents the same dimension.
+    If, within one entry, two or more array dimensions in one or more properties share the same :field:`name`, those represent the same dimension.
-    For example, if both the :property:`energy` and :property:`cartesian_site_positions` of a molecular dynamics trajectory share a range_id of :val:`frames` this means that the energy at index *i* (in the dimension labelled by this :field:`range_id`) belongs to the :field:`cartesian_site_positions` at the same index *i*.
+    For example, in a trajectory entry there is a property :property:`cartesian_site_positions` where one of the dimension names is :val:`dim_frames`.
+    If there is another one-dimensional array property :property:`_exmpl_energy` that specifies the same dimension name in its property definition, then this declares that the energy and site positions at index *i* pertain to the same frame.

   - :field:`sizes`: List of Integers or :val:`null`.
     A list of fixed length requirements on the underlying one or multi-dimensionsional data represented as mutiple levels of lists.